 “Now it happened afterward that David's heart troubled him because he had cut Saul's robe.
 And he said to his men, ‘The Lord forbid that I should do this thing to my master, the Lord's anointed, to stretch out my hand against him, seeing he is the anointed of the Lord’" (1 Samuel 24:5-6).

 As David continues to flee from Saul’s jealous rage, David hides out in a cave in the Wilderness of En Gedi (1 Samuel 24:1).
-Saul pursues David to this area, but is unaware that David and his men are hidden in the cave.
+Saul pursues David to this area; but, he is unaware that David and his men are hidden in the cave.
 He goes to “attend to his needs” (i.e. “goes to the bathroom”) in the cave.
 This presents a “perfect opportunity” for David to kill Saul and for David to relieve himself of this continual threat that Saul has posed on his life (1 Samuel 24:2-3).
 David’s men strongly encourage him to take advantage of this opportunity and kill Saul.
 Although David has the opportunity to kill Saul, he only cuts off a corner of Saul’s robe (1 Samuel 24:4).

 However, as the opening verses above indicate, as soon as David did this his heart troubled him.
 He realizes he had stretched his hand against God’s anointed.
 He acknowledges that he had thoughts of trying to execute vengeance against King Saul.
 Saul had been anointed by God to be king over Israel.
 After having cut off the corner of Saul’s robe, David conscience bothered him because he felt it was God’s place to execute vengeance, not his (1 Samuel 24:5-6).